 - UA

-You may also have to make regular court appearances at the Eighth Judicial District Court of Clark County, located at:
+We would also make regular court appearances with you at the Eighth Judicial District Court of Clark County, located at:

 Regional Justice Center